Artist page

 Carved between 1621 and 1622 for Cardinal Scipione Borghese, this group is one of the defining demonstrations of Baroque marble technique.
 Pluto’s fingers visibly compress Proserpina’s thigh; her tears are rendered in stone.
 Bernini was twenty-three years old.

-Bernini and the Barberinis
+Bernini and Barberini

 Pope Urban VIII (Maffeo Barberini) gave Bernini the commissions that defined the first half of his career: the Baldachin over St. Peter’s tomb, the tomb of Urban VIII himself, the Fontana del Tritone.
 This exhibition at Palazzo Barberini reconstructs that 21-year relationship between patron and artist.